 Hooded hair dryers were synonymous with hard plastic covered dryers used in salons.
 Were as bonnet hair dryers are soft and flexible, light and portable for at-home use.

 These days we tend to use bonnet and hood dryer interchangeably.
 For this reason, we need to specify when talking about a hard or soft bonnet dryer.

-Interestingly a large number of people say bonnet dryers when they are referring to dryers that are used at home whether hard or soft.
-Click on the link for more home hooded hairdryer options.
+Interestingly a large number of people say bonnet dryers when they are referring to hooded dryers used at home whether hard or soft.

 So let’s guide you in deciding which is the ultimate best dryer to buy.